Skip to content

 await player.voices.destroy(guildId, "User left the channel");

 destroy() is the right call when you’re done with a guild — on channel delete, bot kick, or the last user leaving.
-If a queue exists for the guild, voices.destroy() delegates to queues.destroy() which handles both.
+If a queue exists for the guild, voices.destroy() delegates to queues.destroy() and vice versa.

 You can also call these directly on a VoiceState instance: